MENTAL HEALTH THE CHURCH AND SOCIETY, GLOBAL AND NATIONAL MENTAL HEALTH TRAJECTORY!

 Mental Health and the Church may seem counter-intuitive because why should any group dedicated to worshiping God be concerned with mental health?
 The reasons both society and religious institutions hesitate to discuss and to mitigate mental health issues are the stigma, the shame and the embarrassment associated with the topic and pathology.
 As a result mental health has become a standing crisis surpassing major physical diseases certainly in years to come.
 According to the World Health Organization (WHO), a specialized agency of the United Nations that coordinates international public health, depression is the leading contributor to the global burden of disease.
-More importantly according to the W.H.O depression is projected to reach second place ranking in their top 10 list of global burden of diseases by the year 2020 and reach the number one global disease burden by 2030.
+More importantly according to the W.H.O depression was projected to reach second place ranking in their top 10 list of global burden of diseases by the year 2020 and reach the number one global disease burden by 2030.

 Currently 5 of the entries on the top 20 list of global burden of diseases are mental health diseases.
 The W.H.O has identified depression, psychosis, somatoform and self harm as 4 categories seen globally that require mitigation.
 A key contributor to bad mental health is "factional fighting" countries such as Israel, Nigeria and South Africa who experience prolonged fighting.
 As the US increases inter-party fighting, aggression due to opposing ideologies, partisan fighting in the form of violence, mental health disorders will increase adding to the already upward trajectory of mental health disorders.
 Other major contributors to bad mental health are unemployment, poverty, any economic down-turn, lack of education, and homelessness.